laserpants/baseline-idris/README.md

 # baseline-idris

 This project provides FFI bindings for the [editline](https://github.com/troglobit/editline) library, to implement basic readline functionality in [Idris](https://github.com/idris-lang).
-Perhaps the name *editline-idris* would be suitable if the API was a bit more complete.
+Perhaps the name *editline-idris* would be suitable if the API was a bit more complete. :stuck_out_tongue:

+## Preliminaries

+To use this library, first [build and install editline](https://github.com/troglobit/editline#build--install).

 ## Usage